-(a) Franchise Amendment Duration and Expiration Date - Utility Franchise Amendments authorize utility occupation within the operating highway right of way for any duration up to, but not exceeding, 25 years.
+(a) Franchise Amendment Duration and Expiration Date - Utility Franchise

+Amendments authorize utility occupation within the operating highway right of way for any duration up to, but not exceeding, 25 years, unless an extension is granted due to unique circumstances.

-Regardless of the amount of time remaining until expiration of the parent franchise, the expiration date of a Franchise Amendment shall be the same as that of the original franchise.
+Franchise Amendment expiration is tied to the parent franchise, the expiration date of a Franchise Amendment shall be the same as that of the original franchise.
 When the parent or original franchise expires, so do all amendments to that franchise.